Antigone (Sophocles play): Synopsis

 The sentry returns, bringing Antigone with him.
-The sentry explains that the watchmen uncovered Polynices' body and then caught Antigone as she did the funeral rituals.
+The sentry explains that the watchmen uncovered Polynices' body and then caught Antigone as she performed the funeral rituals.
 Creon questions her after sending the sentry away, and she does not deny what she has done.
 She argues unflinchingly with Creon about the immorality of the edict and the morality of her actions.
 Creon becomes furious, and seeing Ismene upset, thinks she must have known of Antigone's plan.
 He summons her.
 Ismene tries to confess falsely to the crime, wishing to die alongside her sister, but Antigone will not have it.
 Creon orders that the two women be imprisoned.